 How Much Does Physician Assistant (PA) School Cost?

-Gaining the skills necessary to take on these medical responsibilities involves a master’s degree level of education, including:
+Gaining the skills necessary to take on these medical responsibilities involves a master’s degree level of education, as well as a bachelor’s degree, an average of 3,000+ hours of direct patient contact, and more than 2,000 hours of clinical rotations (beyond classroom instruction).

 PA Program Cost

-The Physician Assistant Life collated information from these three key resources to arrive at average costs for the 2020 application cycle: the American Academy of Physician Assistants (AAPA), The Physician Assistant Education Association (PAEA), and a recent NCCPA Statistical Report.
-Figures include the following as averages:
+The Physician Assistant Life collated information from three key resources to arrive at average costs for the 2025-2026 application cycle: The American Academy of Physician Assistants (AAPA), The Physician Assistant Education Association (PAEA), and a recent NCCPA Statistical Report.
+Here’s what they found:

 Paying Physician Assistant Program Costs

-After making the decision to become a physician assistant, it then becomes time to figure out how to pay for the PA program.
-By the time someone reaches this point in their education, they are probably already aware of the Free Application for Federal Student Aid (FAFSA®) process that allows them to be considered for federal student aid.
+The first step is filling out the Free Application for Federal Student Aid (FAFSA®) to be considered for federal student aid.
 Often (but not always), by the time that someone is ready to fill out the FAFSA for PA school, they will be considered an independent student, someone who no longer needs to include parental financial information in the application.

 Federal Student Aid